Bringing A Lawsuit FAQ

 Q: How long do I have to bring a lawsuit?

 A: It depends on what the nature of your lawsuit is and where you are bringing it.
 In Iowa, you must follow these time limits:

-- For employment discrimination, 180 days from the last act of discrimination (300 days under federal law, but you lose some remedies).
+- For employment discrimination, 300 days from the last act of discrimination.

 - For car crashes, two years from date of accident.